felixvanoost/Reflow-Oven-Controller/README.md

 The OP07 was chosen for its low input voltage characteristics (as the thermocouple produces an output voltage on the order of microvolts), although any op-amp with similar specifications will work just fine.
 The same is true for the LMC7660 - any voltage converter providing a +/-5V output from a 5V input can be used.

-I am using an [OSEPP Proto Shield](http://osepp.com/products/shield-arduino-compatible/proto-shield/) for this project (functionally identical to the [Sparkfun ProtoShield Kit](https://www.sparkfun.com/products/7914)), which comes pre-installed with a pushbutton and two LEDs.
+The hardware is mounted on an [OSEPP Proto Shield](http://osepp.com/products/shield-arduino-compatible/proto-shield/) (functionally identical to the [Sparkfun ProtoShield Kit](https://www.sparkfun.com/products/7914)), which comes pre-installed with a pushbutton and two LEDs.
 This reduces the number of components that need to be soldered to the board and simplifies the layout and assembly process.

+Please note that a solid-state relay is also required, which enables the Arduino to switch power to the oven on and off (thereby allowing it to control the temperature).
+For the scope of this project, I will assume that a suitable oven has been purchased and an SSR has already been installed within - there are a number of very good tutorials describing how to do this step-by-step.
+Information on choosing a suitable toaster oven for reflow soldering can be found [here](http://www.rocketscream.com/blog/2011/06/19/toaster-convection-or-infrared-oven/).

 ----------
 Required Software
 ----------

 - Arduino IDE (latest version preferred)
-- Terminal emulation software

-Any terminal emulator of your choice should be suitable for this project.
-I will be using HyperTerminal, which is a far more advanced version of the Arduino serial monitor.
-The included Arduino serial monitor is designed mainly for debugging purposes and thus lacks many of the features needed to present and format data intuitively for user input / feedback purposes.
+- Python 3.4.2

+I am using IDLE in [WinPython](http://winpython.github.io/) 3.4.3.3 to run the Python UI script.